cesarvr/Openshift/README.md

     targetPort: 8080
 ```

-In this definition we are telling OpenShift that we want a Service object that send traffic to objects with the tag ```app:nodejs-app```, also we want to take traffic from **port 80** and we want to forward the traffic to port 8080.
+In this definition we are telling Openshift that we want a Service object that send traffic to objects with the tag ```app:nodejs-app```, also we want to take traffic from **port 80** and we want to forward the traffic to port 8080.

 Pay special attention to the **selector app:nodejs-app**, this basically tell the Service object to query objects in the cluster that match those labels, once he find it, it will start to direct traffic between them.